Zeid Hamdan

 Zeid Hamdan is a Lebanese music producer.
-He was named one of 8 leading lights in Lebanese culture by CNN.
+He was referred to as one of 8 leading lights in Lebanese culture by CNN.
 He has worked with many leading artists including, Soap Kills, The New Government, Katibe5, Shiftz, Hiba Mansouri, Kanjha Kora, Kazamada, Maryam Saleh, Maii Waleed, Dany Baladi, Zeid and the Wings (his own project) and recently Marie Abou Khaled, Tanjaret Daghet, Muhammad Abdullah from EL MORRABA3 and Lynn Adib.

 In July 2011, Hamdan was arrested, reportedly for political sedition.
 He was detained over a song deemed insulting to President Michel Suleiman, a former army chief.
 Slandering the president carries a maximum two-year sentence in Lebanon.
 Officials reportedly took exception to the lyrics: 'General go home'.
 He was released the day after, and was told to "go home".